 If the waveform has a good shape (Step 2.
-Verify the pulse shape), and the pulse level is correct (Step 3.
-Is the pulse level correct for each channel?), but the pulse I-V curve is suspect, perform the steps below.
+Verify the pulsed shape), and the pulsed level is correct (Step 3.
+Is the pulsed level correct for each channel?), but the pulse I-V curve is suspect, perform the steps below.